flare-labs-ltd/fassets/docs/IAssetManager.md

 NOTE: may only be called by the agent vault owner.

 **buybackAgentCollateral** - When f-asset is terminated, an agent can burn the market price of backed f-assets with his collateral, to release the remaining collateral (and, formally, underlying assets).
 This method ONLY works when f-asset is terminated, which will only be done when the asset manager is already paused at least for a month and most f-assets are already burned and the only ones remaining are unrecoverable.
 NOTE: may only be called by the agent vault owner.
-NOTE: the agent (cold address) receives the vault collateral and NAT is burned instead.
+NOTE: the agent (management address) receives the vault collateral and NAT is burned instead.
 Therefore      this method is `payable` and the caller must provide enough NAT to cover the received vault collateral amount      multiplied by `vaultCollateralBuyForFlareFactorBIPS`.

 **getAllAgents** - Get (a part of) the list of all agents.
 The list must be retrieved in parts since retrieving the whole list can consume too much gas for one block.